MAT Q1 2026 Earnings Call Summary | Stock Taper

 • Adjusted Earnings Per Share (EPS): Declined by $0.18 to a loss of $0.20.

-• Adjusted Gross Margin: Decreased 450 basis points to 45.1%, impacted by tariffs, foreign exchange, and inflation.
+• Adjusted Gross Margin: Decreased 450 basis points to 45.1%, impacted by tariffs, unfavorable foreign exchange, and inflation.

-• Free Cash Flow: Generated $335 million over the trailing 12 months, down from $582 million year-over-year.
+• Free Cash Flow: Decreased to $335 million from $582 million year-over-year.

-• Share Repurchases: $200 million repurchased in the quarter, totaling $1.4 billion since resuming buybacks in 2023.
+• Share Repurchases: $200 million in Q1, totaling $1.4 billion since 2023, with a target of $400 million for the year.

 2. Strategic Updates and Business Highlights